Vlad64exe/Figure-Out-/README.md

 --Created by Vlad on 2022--

 If the code sucks, sorry, I'm just learning to code.
 If you have a code suggestion, it would be much appreciated.
+I've tried my best to make the code simpler and cleaner so that most if not all can understand it.
 Also, if you see that there is a better solution to the endless if statements I have in command.py, create a pull request at GitHub.
 If not then Yandere Dev will be proud;)

 Cheers,
 Vlad